domlet/points-on-a-map-csv-py/README.md

    python3 make-map.py
    ```

-1. **After you are finished, remove your virtual environment:**
+1. **After you are finished, deactivate and delete your virtual environment:**

 ```
+deactivate
-sudo rm -rf venv
+rm -rf myenv
 ```

 You can [watch this video](youtube.com) to see the process ↑ described above should work.